GTolen/Submission--Getting-and-Cleaning-Data-Project--Wearable-Computing/README.md

 ### This file provides details on how the run_analysis.R script works.
 Generally, the run_analysis.R script does the following:
 #### 1. Captures the information from the input data text files into R data frames.
-#### 2. Merge the list of features as columns of the training and test data sets.
+#### 2. Merges the list of features as columns of the training and test data sets.
-#### 3. Merge the individual subject and activity identifiers to the training and data sets.
+#### 3. Merges the individual subject and activity identifiers to the training and data sets.
 #### 4. Captures the column numbers of the -mean() and -std() columns to prepare for aggregation.
 #### 5. Provides a descriptive activity name based on the activity indicator.
-#### 6. Perform the aggregation per subject individual - activity pair, calculating the mean for each column.
+#### 6. Performs the aggregation per subject individual - activity pair, calculating the mean for each column.
-#### 7. Create a text file based from the TidySet dataframe from Step 6.
+#### 7. Creates a text file based from the TidySet dataframe from Step 6.
 #
 ##### Start of R Script
 ```{r}